zhenkewu/CFRL/JOSS/paper.md

                                         T=10)
 ```

-We split the trajectory data into a training set (80%) and a testing set (20%).
-The training set is used to train the policy, while the testing set is used to evaluate the value and counterfactual fairness metric achieved by the policy.
+We then split the trajectory data into a training set (80%) and a testing set (20%).
+The training set is used to train the counterfactually fair policy, while the testing set is used to evaluate the value and counterfactual fairness metric achieved by the policy.

 ```python
 (